-2005-06: Tyrell played his first full season for the Prince George Cougars in the WHL after appearing in one game in 2004-05.
+2005-06: Dana Tyrell played his first full season for the Prince George Cougars in the WHL after appearing in one game in 2004-05.
 He scored 7 goals with 11 assists and was -3 with 44 PIM in 69 games for the Cougars and was scoreless and -3 with 2 PIM in five games in the WHL playoffs.

 2006-07: Tyrell was the most consistent member of a veteran-laden Cougars team that underachieved during the regular season and then proceeded to upset both Kamloops and Everett in the WHL playoffs.
 Tyrell scored 30 goals with 26 assists and was +4 with 51 PIM playing a high-energy style and appearing in all 72 games.
 Tyrell led the Cougars with 16 power play goals and also had two short-handed goals and four game-winners.
 In the playoffs, he scored 1 goal (on the power play) with 6 assists and was -2 with 4 PIM in 15 games.
+Tyrell was chosen in the second round, 47th overall, of the 2007 NHL draft by the Tampa Bay Lightning.

 2007-08: Tyrell spent most of the season playing center for the Prince George Cougars (WHL).
 In 68 games with the Cougars, he scored 25 goals with 40 assists and 27 PIM.
 Tyrell led the Cougars with 13 power play goals and his career-low -26 plus/minus was at least partially attributable to playing on a Prince George team that won just 20 games.
 Tyrell finished the season with Tampa Bay's AHL affiliate Norfolk.
 He scored 1 goal with 5 assists and was +1 with 6 PIM in 11 games with the Admirals.